TiesPetersen/OrderBookMatchingEngine/README.md

 ![Order Processing Latency Distribution](./scripts/latencies_hist.png) _Order processing latency distribution (log scale)_

 The latency distribution is heavily skewed toward the lower end.
-Outliers are rare (10-100 occurrences per 40M orders) and likely caused by hardware interrupts or cache misses.
+Outliers are rare (10-100 occurrences per 40M orders) and likely caused by hardware interrupts or other background processes.

 Read more about the performance and benchmark details in the [Performance](#performance) section below.